Columbia River Salmon Fishing Guides

 Even if they were true don't you think that saying this to the customer creates such a high expectation that anything less is going to be a let down?
 After all it is fishing, and some of the day's results hinge on factors that are uncontrollable by the guide.
 Wouldn't a good, caring and reputable guide service know this and err on the side of modesty and setting realistic expectations?

-Let's say for some reason the fishing has been incredible and we are catching easy limits of sturgeon and lots of huge oversize fish, or limiting out on big chinook salmon with no problem at all, AND we happen to have an open day and a customer calls inquiring about going.
+Let's say for some reason the fishing has been incredible and we are catching easy limits of fish and lots of huge fish, AND we happen to have an open day and a customer calls inquiring about going.

-Even though it's true, we're are not going to tell them that the fishing has been insane and that we caught 22 salmon yesterday or limited on sturgeon and none of them were under 50" and we had three triples!
+Even though it's true, we're are not going to tell them that the fishing has been insane and that we caught 22 salmon yesterday or caught 40 sturgeon and none of them were under 50" and we had six triples!

 Why?
 Because all great streaks of fishing have to end sometime and if the customer booked with the expectation of having a day like I described above but didn't, then they are going to be disappointed.
 They will probably still limit out on nice fish but maybe not as quickly as I described, or maybe not as big, and that will turn what should have been viewed as a very good experience into something less then what was expected.